THE MEANING OF HUMAN-COMPUTER INTERACTION

 related to information systems for the purpose of HCI-research is to be found

-HCI research beyond the original, supposedly simple and naïve strict cognitive
+beyond the original, supposedly simple and naïve strict cognitive ergonomics,

-or should mean, does not seem to address any of the problems of this paper.
+mean, does not seem to address any of the problems of this paper.
+It is

+possible that HCI is expanding everywhere, or anywhere, and perhaps nowhere.
 It

-is possible that HCI is expanding everywhere, or anywhere, and perhaps nowhere.

 of computers seen as embodiment of logic and mathematics:

-remembered results of that science take on an independent existence.
-The
+that science take on an independent existence.
+The "foundations" of

 I submitted the